solo-io/supergloo/docs/content/reference/cli/meshctl_check.md

   -h, --help                 help for check
-      --kubeconfig string    path to the kubeconfig from which the management cluster will be accessed --kubecontext string   name of the kubeconfig context to use for the management cluster --namespace string     namespace that Service Mesh Hub is installed in (default "service-mesh-hub")
+      --kubeconfig string    path to the kubeconfig from which the management cluster will be accessed --kubecontext string   name of the kubeconfig context to use for the management cluster --namespace string     namespace that Gloo Mesh is installed in (default "gloo-mesh")
 ```

 ### SEE ALSO

-* [meshctl](../meshctl)	 - The Command Line Interface for managing Service Mesh Hub.
+* [meshctl](../meshctl)	 - The Command Line Interface for managing Gloo Mesh.